Office of the Registrar

 22. How do I obtain information about the tuition rebate for qualified undergraduate students?

 The Tuition Rebate Program for Qualified Undergraduates, in accordance with Section 54.0065 of the Texas Education Code, provides a financial incentive (up to $1000) for a student to complete the bachelor’s degree with no more than 3 credit hours attempted above the degree requirements, thereby minimizing the number of courses taken and resulting in financial savings to students, parents and the state.
-Application forms are available at the Enrollment Services Center (ADM 230).
+Application forms are available at the Enrollment Services Center (STE 230).

 Additional information can be found here.